nafis-muktashid/learningJavaScript/README.md

-I was following Jonas Schmedtmann and Faisal Zamir's Udemy course videos.
+I was following Jonas Schmedtmann's and Faisal Zamir's Udemy course videos.
 These are the codes that I've learned until now.